hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 Cluster alerts default to being ignored but can be fully customised with receivers and routes.

+#### DNS

+DNS is only generated when using an `Ingress` resource with the `lnrs.io/zone-type` annotation set on it.
+The value will depend on whether External DNS is running as an internal or external service.
+For an internal service the annotation should be set to `private`, and for an external service the annotation should be set to `public`.
+For an External DNS service running as both an internal and external service, the annotation should be set to `public-private`.

+Additional Kubernetes resource types to be observed for new DNS entries can be supplied through `core_services_config.external_dns.additional_sources`.
+By default, this is set to `service` and `ingress`.

 ### Ingress

 All traffic being routed into a cluster should be configured using an `Ingress` resources backed by an ingress controller and should **NOT** be configured directly as a `Service` resource of `LodBalancer` type (this is what the ingress controllers do behind the scenes).
 There are a number of different ingress controller supported by _Kubernetes_ but it is strongly recommended to use an ingress controller backed by an official Terraform module to install.
 All ingress traffic should enter the cluster onto nodes specifically provisioned for ingress without any other workload on them.

-Out of the box the cluster supports automatically generating certificates with _Cert Manager_ and DNS records with _External DNS_ from `Ingress` resources.
+Out of the box the cluster supports automatically generating certificates with the _Cert Manager_ default issuer, this can be overridden by the following `Ingress` annotations `cert-manager.io/cluster-issuer` or `cert-manager.io/issuer`.
+DNS records will be created by _External DNS_ from `Ingress` resources when the `lnrs.io/zone-type` is set, see the [DNS](#dns-1) config for how this works.

 #### Ingress Controllers